pyagnik3/Vigenere-Cipher/README.md

 ----------------

-### Repo for Security in Computing(CIS 3360) project 1 for Spring 2022 at University of Central Florida.
+### Repo for Security in Computing(CIS 3360) project 1 for Spring 2022 at University of Central Florida using C.

 In this assignment you’ll write a program that encrypts the alphabetic letters in a file using the Vigènere cipher.
 Your program will take two command line parameters containing the names